siriusastrebe/syc/README.md

 If you're using Javascript on both the server and client, why worry about message passing from server to client?

-Syc allows you to create a variable which, when modified on the server, will reflect those same changes on the client.
+When you create a Syc variable, an identical variable will appear on the client side.
+Any changes to this variable will be communicated via socket.io instantaneously and will see those same changes on the client.
+Clients can modify the variable and have it reflected on the server side.
 It works under a simple principle: All data bound to the variable in question is identical between Server and Client.

 Like Meteor, but without the framework.

-** Currently, Syc uses Object.observe and requires ECMA 7 on the server and client to operate.
-Update Node.js to latest and run using the harmony flag: `node --harmony app.js` **
+Syc uses Object.observe if it's available for incredible responsiveness and performance, but will easily fall back onto a polyfill for older clients, or when you need to run Node without the --harmony flag.

 ## Syncing a variable (Server side)